lsaravia/SpeciesRankSurface/srsdq_appendices.md

 |            |      |               |    36.7 |  1.000 |    1.00 |    1.00 |
 +------------+------+---------------+---------+--------+---------+---------+

 Table: Proportion of $R^2$ that are greater than 0.6 and 0.9.
-The $R^2$ are from linear regressions used to estimate generalized dimensions $D_q$ in simulated neutral spatial patterns. $D_q$ was estimated using two approaches: *DqSRS* and *DqSAD* (See main text) for communities with different degree of neutrality given by the parameter *Replacement*.
+The $R^2$ are from linear regressions used to estimate generalized dimensions $D_q$ in simulated neutral spatial patterns. $D_q$ was estimated using two approaches: *DqSRS* and *DqSAD* (See main text) for communities with different degree of neutrality given by the parameter $\rho$.
 I used a Logseries metacommunity with 11, 86 and 341 species and *Side* is the side of the simulation grid.

 \newpage